-We have audited the accompanying consolidated balance sheets of resTORbio, Inc. and its subsidiary (the Company) as of December 31, 2018 and 2017, the related consolidated statements of operations and comprehensive loss, redeemable convertible preferred stock and stockholders' equity (deficit), and cash flows for the years ended December 31, 2018 and 2017 and the period July 5, 2016 (inception) through December 31, 2016 and the related notes (collectively, the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2018 and 2017, and the results of its operations and its cash flows for the years ended December 31, 2018 and 2017 and the period July 5, 2016 (inception) through December 31, 2018 and 2017 and the period July 5, 2016 (inception) through December 31, 2018 and 2017 and the results of its operations and its cash flows for the years ended December 31, 2018 and 2017 and the period July 5, 2016 (inception) through December 31, 2018 and 2017 and the results of its operations and its cash flows for the years ended December 31, 2018 and 2017 and the period July 5, 2016 (inception) through December 31, 2018 in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying consolidated balance sheets of resTORbio, Inc. and subsidiary (the Company) as of December 31, 2019 and 2018, the related consolidated statements of operations and comprehensive loss, redeemable convertible preferred stock and stockholders' equity (deficit), and cash flows for each of the years in the three-year period ended, December 31, 2019, and the related notes (collectively, the consolidated financial statements).
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019 and 2018, and the results of its operations and its cash flows for each of the years in the three-year period ended December 31, 2019, in conformity with U.S. generally accepted accounting principles.